10 September . 2016

 After securing the cat in a carrier, Wilson-Hemphill hoped the owners would claim the kitty on Facebook.
 When they hadn’t responded overnight, she took the cat to the local animal hospital where it was scanned for a microchip.
 Luckily, the cat was registered in the system, and was promptly returned to her owners, a family that had recently moved into Tehaleh.

 This little slice of life - neighbors banding together to rescue a cat from a tree - shows just how deep the sense of community runs with the residents of Tehaleh.
 Neighbors banded together in support, even those celebrating the reunion virtually.
 With the kitty safe and sound in her Tehaleh home, a fellow resident summed up the day’s events in a comment on the Facebook post, “This community is the best!”

-Those looking for a pet-friendly, welcoming neighborhood can choose from a wide range of floor plans designed for every family size and lifestyle, starting from the low $300,000s.
+Those looking for a pet-friendly, welcoming neighborhood can choose from a wide range of floor plans designed for every family size and lifestyle.
 Start your search now.